NickJD/ORForise/README.md

 The ORForise platform is written in Python3.8 and only requires the NumPy library which is standard in most base installations of Python3. \
-Usually, ```pip3 install numpy``` is adaquate to install NumPy.
+Usually, ```pip3 install numpy``` is adequate to install NumPy.

 ### Intallation:

 The ORForise platform is available via github ```git clone https://github.com/NickJD/ORForise``` and the pip Python package manager ```pip install ORForise```. \
-Both methods of 'installation', cloning the repository or installing ORForise via pip, the same input files are required.
+For both methods of 'installation', cloning the repository or installing ORForise via pip, the same input files are required when running the code.

 To run, you need:
-* Input Genome FASTA and corresponding GFF file or CDS predictions with the annotated genes for the genome ou want to use as reference.
+* Input Genome FASTA and corresponding GFF file or CDS predictions with the annotated genes for the genome you want to use as reference.
 * A prediction output from one of the compatible tools for the same genome.

 Each tool requires its own directory and prediction output must be named as follows '~toolName/toolName_Species.*'